igor-geyvandov/DrivingTripsCQRS/README.md

 **CQRS offers the following benefits:**

- - Scaling: it allows the read and write workloads to scale independently
+ - Scaling: it allows the read workload (_GetReportOfAllDriversQuery_) and write workloads (_AddTripCommand_) to scale independently.
- - Optimized data schema: read side can use schema that is optimized for queries, while the write side uses schema that is optimized for updates
+ - Optimized data schema: read side can use schema that is optimized for queries, while the write side uses schema that is optimized for updates.
  - Separation of Concerns: segregating the read and write sides can result in models that are more maintainable and flexible.
-More complex business logic goes into the write model, and read model can be relatively simple
+More complex business logic goes into the write model, and read model can be relatively simple.
+Storage for read and write model is also segregated.
- - Simple Queries: by storing a materialized view in the read store, the application can avoid complex joins when querying
+ - Simple Queries: by storing a materialized view in the read store, the application can avoid complex joins when querying and handle a large volume of queries taxing compute resources.
-- Messaging: CQRS is commonly used with messaging to process Commands and publish update Events
+- Messaging: CQRS is commonly used with messaging to process Commands and publish update Events.

 **Challenges of using CQRS pattern are:**

- - Complexity: CQRS can lead to more complex application design
+ - Complexity: CQRS can lead to more complex application design.
  - Eventual Consistency: by separating the read and write stores, the read data may get stale.
-Due to this the read store must be updated to reflect the changes to the write model, which may cause delay between command being processed and the data store being updated
+Due to this the read store must be updated to reflect the changes to the write model, which may cause delay between command being processed and the data store being updated.

-By applying CQRS, every method should be either:
+**By applying CQRS, every method should be either:**

  - a Command which performs an action and mutates state OR
  - a Query which returns data but doesn’t change state